munificent/craftinginterpreters/book/types-of-values.md

 </aside>

-As the name "tagged union" implies, our new value representation combines these two parts into a single struct:
+As the name "tagged union" implies, our new value representation combines these two parts into a single struct.

 ^code value (2 before, 2 after)